ahamedali95/pokemon-explorer/frontend/README.md

 React.
 These tools are:

 1. React - library to build UI components.
-3. TypeScript - programming language the extends JS and offers a vast typed ecosystem and OOP features.
+2. TypeScript - programming language the extends JS and offers a vast typed ecosystem and core OOP features.
+3. Babel - transpiler to convert JSX and latest version of JS in to vanilla JS that browser can understand.
+Also makes it possible to use
+ECMAScript TC-39 stage-4 experimental features.
-4. Webpack - module bundler that takes pieces of JS and its dependencies and bundles them in to a single deployable artifact, thus allowing us to build single page applications.
+4. Webpack - module bundler that takes pieces of JS and its dependencies and bundles them in to a single deployable artifact, thus making it possible to build single page applications.
-5. Jest - unit testing framework for modern JS applications.
+5. Jest - unit testing framework for modern JS applications that offers wide-range of features such as mocking, coverage, test runner, assertion library and integration with other core tools.
-6. React testing library - companion testing library of Jest to make it easier to test React components from the perspective of the user.
+6. React testing library - companion JSDOM-based testing library of Jest to make it easier to test React components from the perspective of the user.
 7. ESLint - static analysis tool for JS applications.

 Note: Project follows typical unopinionated folder structure that grouped files based on features, rather than types.
 Some